 Provide the findings of the study including indicators of statistical significance.
 Crosscheck that for each evaluation and statistical analysis described in the “Materials and Methods” section of the abstract, the corresponding results are provided.
 The order of the results should parallel the order in the “Materials and Methods” section.
 Include actual numbers, as well as percentages.
 Provide p-values, if appropriate, to indicate statistical significance.

-All abstracts for SGR-SSR, for SGNM-SSMN and for the joint session SGR-SSR/SGNM-SSMN must be submitted in English using a maximum of 250 words.
-Case reports are not accepted.
+All abstracts have to be submitted in English, using a maximum of 250 words.

 All abstracts will be reviewed by a board of experts.
 Based on several criteria, an overall quality score is assigned to each abstract.
 Individual rating criteria for oral presentations are: